How to Create Named Cells and Named Ranges in Excel for Formulas and Data Validation

 Using a Named Range for Data Validation

-For example, I want to create a dropdown list for all my Products (see above images) using a Named Range.
-Why?
-This will ensure that my users will choose a product only from the list (and no mistakes).
+For instance, if I want to create a dropdown list for all my products, using a Named Range guarantees that users can only choose from the designated list, eliminating the risk of incorrect entries.

 I have already created a Products named range in the above example.
 I’ll use this name in this example too.